jamierpond/premium-silence/README.md

 If you want to build both plugin targets and a test target, unfortunately the additional abstraction of the INTERFACE `SharedCode` target is needed  (as of Nov 2023).
 If you aren't running tests, shame on you, but hey, you can simply edit the CMake and get rid of it :)

 The summary: JUCE modules build separately for each target.
 You need to link against them with PRIVATE visibility.
-But both JUCE's internal plugin shared code target (which powers the formats like AU, VST, etc) and Pamplejuce's `Tests` target need to link against the same JUCE modules.
+But both JUCE's internal plugin shared code target (which powers the formats like AU, VST, etc) and PremiumSilence's `Tests` target need to link against the same JUCE modules.

 This becomes a problem when you link `Tests` to `YourPlugin` target, as it causes ODL issues and confuses your IDE.
 Additionally, it is hard/impossible to set different compile definitions for the `Tests` target vs. plugin targets (for example, you'll probably need to enable the deprecated modal loops, guard macros for running tests, etc).

-I spoke with [Reuben at JUCE a bit about this here](https://forum.juce.com/t/windows-linker-issue-on-develop/55524/2) and there's a Pamplejuce [issue with background here](https://github.com/sudara/pamplejuce/issues/31).
+I spoke with [Reuben at JUCE a bit about this here](https://forum.juce.com/t/windows-linker-issue-on-develop/55524/2) and there's a PremiumSilence [issue with background here](https://github.com/sudara/pamplejuce/issues/31).

 ## What if I need to include files not in modules and not in `/source`?